pablodecm/phd_thesis/src/104_chapter_4.md

 A simple way to ensure the aforementioned property is to apply a function that ensures that the prediction outputs are in the range $[0,1]$ and normalised so $\sum_i \hat{y}_i=1$.
-The *softmax function* is a common choice in machine learning, which is a generalisation of the logistic function to
+The *softmax function* is a common choice in machine learning.
+It is a generalisation of the logistic function to
-$k$ dimensions, an is defined as:
+$k$ dimensions, and is defined as:
 $$
 \hat{y}_i = \frac{e^{f_i(\boldsymbol{x})/\tau}}
                   {\sum_{j=0}^{k} e^{f_j(\boldsymbol{x})/\tau}}